AethraIntelligence/Prometheus/README.md

 - **Least privilege is a list you can read.** An employee gets exactly the tools it lists (`prometheus tools`), and its declared policies (`read_only`, `no_sending`...) can only narrow what it may do.
-- **The filesystem is fenced.** File tools see one directory per workspace, symlinks resolved; anything outside is refused, not approved.
+- **The filesystem is fenced.** File tools see one folder per task, symlinks resolved; anything outside is refused, not approved.
+The top of the disk and your home folder itself cannot be chosen as a task's folder.
 - **The desktop is opt-in per application.** With no allowed applications, nothing on your desktop can be touched, and every desktop action asks each time.
 - **There is a brake.** `prometheus stop` writes a file every screen action reads